A black-and-white image of a person reaching down to help another person climb a hill

 Fearless Coaching: Resilience and Results from the Classroom to the Boardroom

-by Douglas Reeves, with Kate Anderson Foley, Lisa Almeida, Tony Flach, Amanda Gomez, Jo Peters, and Bill Sternber
+by Douglas Reeves, with Kate Anderson Foley, Ph.D., Lisa Almeida, Tony Flach, Amanda Gomez, Jo Peters, and Bill Sternber

 Coaching—instructional coaching, leadership coaching, and team coaching—is more important than ever.
 Education today faces its greatest crisis since the Civil Rights Movement.
 Teachers and school administrators are leaving the profession, not for lack of dedication, but because they are physically, emotionally, and psychologically exhausted by challenges in academic performance, student behavior, and the sheer lack of sufficient hours in the day to serve students in the manner they know is essential.
 In this important book, Douglas Reeves and his colleagues provide practical advice that enables coaches and their clients to collaborate effectively to achieve organizational success while also ensuring the professional and personal needs of teachers, leaders, and their families.